Biden looks to restore, expand Obama administration policies

 He says Trump’s decisions to exit bilateral and international treaties such as the Iran nuclear deal and the Paris climate accord have led other nations to doubt Washington’s word.
 Biden wants to invite all democratic nations to a summit to discuss how to fight corruption, thwart authoritarianism and support human rights.

 Biden, who claims “ironclad” support for Israel, wants to curb annexation and has backed a two-state solution in the long conflict between Israel and the Palestinians.
-He says he will keep the U.S. Embassy in Jerusalem after Trump moved it from Tel Aviv.
+He says he would keep the U.S. Embassy in Jerusalem after Trump moved it from Tel Aviv.

 Biden criticizes Trump’s diplomacy with Kim Jong Un, saying Trump’s one-on-one diplomacy gave legitimacy to the North Korea leader and has not convinced Kim that he should give up his nuclear weapons.